 Apprenticeships in Science & Engineering (ASE)

 This program, administered by Saturday Academy, provides funding for students to participate in 8-week long summer internships with a Center scientist mentor.
-To qualify for a position at ONPRC, students must be 16 years of age and between their junior and senior years of high school.
+To qualify for a position at ONPRC, students must be 16 years of age (usually between their junior and senior years of high school).
 Additional information and application materials are available at the .